axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 5. Commit the files in the `.ddev` directory and the settings files mentioned above.
 Push the changes.

 {{< /details >}}

+## Database

+The default database we pick is [MariaDB](https://mariadb.org/).
+Like with the application cache, we may switch to [MySQL](https://www.mysql.com/) depending on the hosting provider.
+In all cases, we try to match the versions on the production instance as closely as possible.

+As of this writing, the LTS version for [MariaDB](https://endoflife.date/mariadb) is 10.11 and for [MySQL](https://endoflife.date/mysql) is 8.0.
+Try to pick this version for both local development and production unless there is a specific need.
+Both Drupal 10 and 11 can use these versions.

+{{< details "Configure database version for local development" >}}
+Once DDEV is configured, use one of these commands to set the database version:

+* For MariaDB 10.11, run `ddev config --database=mariadb:10.11`.
+* For MySQL 8.1, run `ddev config --database=mysql:8.0`.
+* Change the version numbers if required.

+{{< /details >}}

+On some hosts, you also have to set the transaction isolation level.
+Follow the [instructions here](https://www.drupal.org/docs/getting-started/system-requirements/setting-the-mysql-transaction-isolation-level).